ashleyrbemis/cloud-temperature-emissivity-model/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE.md` file for details.
+See the `LICENSE` file for details.
 This open-source license allows for broad reuse, modification, and distribution, encouraging community contributions and academic collaboration.

 ---